-Exchange rate changes like these have an impact on aggregate demand and on developments in the price level.
-If, for example, the euro gains in value against another currency (appreciation of the euro), products from this currency area become cheaper for buyers in the euro area.
-This also indirectly lowers the prices of goods produced in the euro area.
-At the same time, foreign consumers have to pay more for euro area goods priced in foreign currency.
-Demand for such goods therefore tends to decline.
-This further dampens inflation in the euro area as enterprises will try to make their products more attractive by lowering prices.
-The opposite is true if the euro loses value against another currency (depreciation of the euro).
-From a euro area perspective, imports of foreign goods become more expensive, whilst euro area exports become cheaper abroad, thus improving the sales opportunities for exports.
-The result is that domestic prices, and hence the inflation rate, also tend to increase.
+Exchange rate changes like these have an impact on aggregate demand and therefore on developments in the price level, too.
+If, for example, the euro gains in value against another currency (appreciation of the euro), products from the other currency area become cheaper for buyers in the euro area (decline in import prices), with the result that demand for these products increases.
+As a result, euro area demand for goods produced within the euro area tends to decline, dampening price pressures and therefore the inflation rate.
+At the same time, foreign consumers have to pay more for euro area goods priced in foreign currency following an appreciation of the euro (i.e. export prices increase).
+Foreign demand for such goods thus also tends to decline, which then also dampens price inflation in the euro area.

 A central bank must always bear in mind the long and variable time lags before monetary policy takes effect and act in the most forward-looking manner possible.
-For the Eurosystem, in particular, this poses great demands on the analytical capacity of monetary policy, as the individual euro area countries have different financing practices, business cycles and economic structures.
+For the Eurosystem, in particular, this places great demands on monetary policymakers’ analytical capacity, as the individual euro area countries have different financing practices, business cycles and economic structures.

 The public’s inflation expectations are of particular significance from a monetary policy perspective.
-For example, if people expect inflation to increase due to a rise in commodity prices, trade unions will typically try to achieve higher wages to counteract the expected loss in purchasing power.
+If prices have increased and people expect a persistent rise in inflation, trade unions will typically try to counteract the expected loss in purchasing power by negotiating higher wages.
 As a consequence, enterprises will attempt to pass through the higher wage costs to the prices of their goods and services.
 In the worst-case scenario, a price-wage spiral can emerge, in which prices and wages drive each other up.
 If this causes a permanent and significant rise in inflation, the objective of price stability is jeopardised.

-The expected level of inflation therefore has a considerable impact on the actual level of inflation.
+The expected level of inflation therefore has a considerable impact on the actual level of inflation in the medium term.
 Monetary policymakers must therefore employ convincing stability policy and transparent communication to instil confidence that money will maintain its value.
-Anchoring inflation expectations in line with the objective of price stability is key here.
-If this is successful, the general public will perceive monetary policy as being convincing and reliable.
-In particular, longer-term inflation expectations thus always also serve as a barometer for central bank credibility.
+Here, the key is to maintain inflation expectations in line with the objective of price stability.

-The second element of the Governing Council’s monetary policy strategy is based on two complementary approaches for making monetary policy decisions.
-In the “economic analysis”, the Eurosystem forms a comprehensive picture of the short-term and medium-term inflation outlook on the basis of a wide range of macroeconomic and financial indicators.
+In its economic analysis, the Eurosystem forms a comprehensive picture of the economic developments that are significant for the inflation outlook on the basis of a wide range of macroeconomic indicators.

 The ECB Governing Council bases its monetary policy on two complementary analytical approaches.

-The Eurosystem’s macroeconomic projections play an important role in the economic analysis.
-They provide a comprehensive picture of current and prospective economic developments.
+Furthermore, the Eurosystem’s macroeconomic projections provide a comprehensive picture of current and prospective economic developments.
 These projections are produced jointly by experts from the ECB and the national central banks twice a year and are published in June and December.
 The projections are updated by ECB staff in March and September every year.